-The Arts and Education Council enriches the vibrancy of the St. Louis community by investing in arts organizations and growing the base of local arts supporters.
+Arts & Education Council enriches the vibrancy of the St. Louis community by investing in arts organizations and growing the base of local arts supporters.
 Arts are among our community’s greatest assets.
 Whether it’s music, dance, theatre, film, literary or visual arts; the arts teach us, inspire us and make us smile.
 The Arts and Education Council is a dynamic collaboration of businesses, individuals and community partners who work to raise funds and enhance the quality and variety of arts experiences throughout the 16-county, bi-state St. Louis region.

-COCA (Center of Creative Arts) has been providing meaningful arts experiences to St. Louisans and their families for two decades.
+Center of Creative Arts (COCA) has been providing meaningful arts experiences to St. Louisans and their families for two decades.
 COCA has become the largest multidisciplinary arts institution and one of the most valuable community assets in the St. Louis metropolitan area.The Challenger Learning Center - St. Louis is part of a worldwide network that was founded by the families of the astronauts tragically lost during the 1986 Challenger space shuttle mission.
 The Center engages people of all ages in space mission simulations, STEM education programs, and team-building experiences.

 The City of University City continues to be a strong partner for the school district.
 The University City Police Department partners with the District on our annual Back to School/National Night Out Rally.
 The City provides resources to support various initiatives at our schools, including public relations support on the city's message boards, ROARS and the mayor's newsletter.